rahulkumar-yadav/next-user-list-app-project/README.md

-# React User List App
+# Next User List App

 This repository contains a simple website built using NextJS, displaying a list of users and their details fetched from a provided API.